picasso250/picasso250.github.com/_posts/2014-09-21-Not-authorized-to-perform-operation.md

 ---
-title: [Debian, Testing]Not authorized to perform operation.
+title: Debian, Testing.
+Not authorized to perform operation
 layout: post
 ---